↓

 If the dough is too dry add liquid a teaspoon at a time until it looks right.
 If it looks too wet, add flour a tablespoon at a time until it looks right.

-Cherry Bread – Bread Machine Recipe
+Cherry Almond Bread – Bread Machine Recipe

 This makes a two-pound loaf.
 Use the white bread or basic setting with the crust set to light.